raaperrotta/covid-binder/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/raaperrotta/covid-binder/master)

+# 24 April 2020
+Perhaps I could enforce initial conditions on the Euler Maruyama SDEs using observations on the first time step.
+Or equally so, the final conditions or intermediate such as ratios of symptom levels.

+These constraints had a huge effect!
+I was able to relax the parameter priors significantly and still get decent sampling.
+It is still not trivial to do this in a principled way but it is a promising path forward.
+Perhaps enough that I can remove the restrictions on relative parameters.
+That may even improve sampling by eliminating some funnels.

+It is about time I tried this on my COVID model.
+TODO: I should check the prior and posterior variances and see which priors are informative.
+Would it be worth implementing an SDE based on something more efficient than Euler's method?
+I suppose as long as my population values stay positive it must be working decently well.
+And I can always increase the time resolution.
+It would be a shame to lose the speed of the SDE chasing unnecessary accuracy improvements.

 ## 23 April 2020
 I have created an "easy" problem as an SEIR model that is fully observable and given correct, informative priors.
 All states are observed for the latter two thirds of the time.
 I can do reasonably efficient sampling on this with NUTS and SMC.
 MH, HMC, ADVI, and SGDV were all inaccurate or slow.